 Lulumahu Falls

 Description: This 50-foot tall falls can be seen from the Pali Highway, enticing the adventurous off the road and into the jungle.
 Though sometimes overgrown, the trail is moderately-trafficked and about 2.5-miles round trip.
 As one of the larger approachable waterfalls on O‘ahu, it should be high on your list.
+Check out this blog post by local photographer Noah Lang for an in-depth description of the route including pictures.

 Good to Know: Lulumahu Falls is on private property and the Hawai‘i Division of Forestry & Wildlife requires that hikers obtain a day permit.